AT1744/Read-me/README.md

-I deleted some of the first things I uploaded here.
+I deleted some of the first things I uploaded on this account.